tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 - `value` will determine if we want the rotation to turn on or off
 - `fixed_rotation` will determine the rotation, which will be set and constant throughout the 2D level

-Some 2D platforming levels might be set at a different angle in the 3D world, that is why we will add an `@export` variable, that will be used as the `fixed_rotation` parameter. **Add** this to the top of the `platforming_section.gd` script:
+Some 2D platforming levels might be set at a different angle in the 3D world, which is why we will add an `@export` variable that will be used as the `fixed_rotation` parameter. **Add** this to the top of the `platforming_section.gd` script:
 ```GDScript
 @export var camera_angle : Vector3 = Vector3.ZERO
 ```